Floodlights: The Ultimate Buying Guide

 Entry systems and locks

-To supplement any security lighting or CCTV measures, Lyco offers a range of door entry systems, door locks, and bolts and padlocks.
+To supplement any security lighting or CCTV measures, Lyco offers a range of door entry systems and door locks.
 These help protect your property during normal hours of business as well as overnight.

 A false sense of security